 Ajit publishes extensively on KDnuggets and Data Science Central.

 He was recently included in top 16 influencers (Data Science Central), Top 100 blogs (KDnuggets), Top 50 (IoT central), and 19th among the top 50 twitter IoT influencers (IoT Institute).

 His PhD research is based on AI and Affective Computing (how AI interprets emotion).

-Francesco is the Technical Account Manager at MathWorks for the University of Oxford.
-He works in the Education Customer Success Engineering Group and consults educators and researchers on the use of MATLAB & Simulink for their projects.
-Francesco has broad expertise in Artificial Intelligence, including machine, deep and reinforcement learning techniques with application to Robotics & Control systems, signal processing and IoT.
-He also holds a PhD in Engineering from the University of Cambridge for his work in image analysis applied to experimental fluid dynamics and a MEng in Civil Engineering from Imperial College London.
+Francesco is a Lecturer in the Department of Engineering at King’s College London, where he teaches interdisciplinary design and mechatronics.
+He previously worked in the Education Group at MathWorks and provided consultancy services to educators and researchers on the use of MATLAB & Simulink.
+Francesco has broad expertise in Simulation and Artificial Intelligence, with application to Robotics & Control systems, signal processing and IoT.
+He also holds a PhD in Engineering from the University of Cambridge for his work in experimental fluid dynamics and a MEng in Civil Engineering from Imperial College London.

 Dirk Hartmann is a distinguished scientist, intrapreneur, and thought leader in the field of Simulation and Digital Twins.